ibjhereafter/mailto-generator/README.md

 # Mailto Generator
-Generates a link that redirects to mail app with some specifications
+Generates a link that redirects to mail app by default with some specifications.